exercism/v3/languages/csharp/exercises/concept/parameters/.docs/instructions.md

 `GetTelemetryData()` should make the battery percentage and distance driven in meters availble via `out` parameters.

 `GetTelementryData()` should return `false` if the timestamp argument is less than the previously received value.
-(There is some issue of multiple telemtry nodes being involved).
+(There is some issue of multiple telemetry nodes being involved).

 Implement `TelemetryClient.GetBatteryUsagePerMeter()`.